Floydlang/floyd/Notes/Floyd code.markdown

 # FLOYD RUNTIME
-- Static profiler - knows ballpark performance directly in editor.
+- Static profiler - knows ballpark performance and complexity directly in editor.
 Optimize complexity when data sets are big, else brute force.
 - Runtime does optimizations in the same way as Pentium does optimizations at runtime.
 Caches, write buffers, speculation, batching, concurrency.
 Nextgen stuff.
 - No aliasing or side-effects = maximum performance.
 - ### Compile for GPUs too.